codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 `inline` containers won't take space.
 They keep their size as small as possible (just wrapping around the content inside).
-Web browsers treat these containers as contents (words).
+Web browsers treat these containers as text contents (words).
 We can NOT set size of these containers.
 Ex: links, span, etc...

 `inline-block` containers are special.
-Web browsers treat them as contents (`inline` containers) but we can also set size of these containers using `width` and `height` properties.
+Web browsers treat them as text contents but also allow us set size of these containers using `width` and `height` properties.
 Ex: buttons, images, etc...

 ## Changing type of a container